kpeiruza/docker-hashtopolis-server/README.md

 The port where `mysql` listens on.
 Defaults `3306` (<-- not working, fixed to 3306)

 #### `MYSQL_DB`
 The name of your database.
-Defaults to `Hashtopolis`.
+Defaults to `hashtopolis`.

 #### `MYSQL_ROOT_PASSWORD`
 This specifies the password that will be set for the MariaDB `root` superuser account.
 This should be the same value for your `hashtopolis` container.